Top digital transformation tips of 2022

 With these new capabilities at hand, administrators can make sure that all product use is traceable and visible, promoting best practices for using the product across their teams.

 In May 2020, we delivered LiveCompare 4.0 and announced that we achieved SAP Certification.
 We also introduced authorization NOTE impact analysis.
-For more information, see our LiveCompare release blog post for more details.

 The new LiveCompare 4.0 R2 release synchronizes with new capabilities in Tosca 13.3 to support self-healing Modules and tests.
 Tosca’s model-based test automation provides resilience to changes in the UI of applications, but, nevertheless, it is possible to introduce damaging changes.
 LiveCompare includes a new app called “Heal” that identifies damaged modules and test cases at the earliest point in the release cycle, giving test teams the maximum time to rescan the UI and automatically update dependent test cases.